ckswilliams/modOpenREM/docs/charts.rst

    Figure 6: Pie chart of acquisition frequency

-For example, the number of acquisitions made for every acquisition protocol present in the tabulated data (figure 6).
+Figure 6 shows a pie chart of the number of acquisitions made for every acquisition protocol present in the tabulated data.

 Clicking on any of the pie chart segments will filter the displayed studies, showing only the studies that correspond to what is contained in that segment.